How to Make Cold Foam at Home: 3 Easy Methods

 Method 1: French Press (Best Results)

-Pour ½ cup cold milk into a clean French press.
+Pour half a cup of cold milk into a clean French press.
 Pump the plunger up and down rapidly for 20-30 seconds.
 The milk will triple in volume and become thick and foamy.
-Spoon the foam onto iced coffee immediately.
+Spoon it onto your iced drink immediately.

-This method produces the most stable foam with the finest texture.
-The mesh filter creates tiny air bubbles that hold their structure longer than other methods.
+This produces the most stable foam with the finest texture.
+The mesh filter creates tiny air bubbles that hold their structure longer.
+One important note: the press needs to be clean, not just rinsed.
+Residual coffee oils will affect the foam and you’ll end up with off-flavored froth.
+Quick soap wash and dry it, then use it.

 Method 2: Handheld Milk Frother (Fastest)